Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 ### Black view

-The following code shows how to create black view related to yellowView and greenView.
+The following code shows how to create the black view related to yellowView and greenView.

 ![RelativeLayoutExampleBlackView](./media/relative_layout_example_black_view.png)